cabforum/servercert/docs/BR.md

 ##### 3.2.2.4.2 Email, Fax, SMS, or Postal Mail to Domain Contact

 Confirming the Applicant's control over the FQDN by sending a Random Value via email, fax, SMS, or postal mail and then receiving a confirming response utilizing the Random Value.
 The Random Value MUST be sent to an email address, fax/SMS number, or postal mail address identified as a Domain Contact.
+The email address, fax/SMS number, or postal mail address MUST be obtained through direct contact with the Domain Name Registrar i.e. without the use of third-party services operated outside the CA's audit scope.

 Each email, fax, SMS, or postal mail MAY confirm control of multiple Authorization Domain Names.